Darwin, Northern Territory: Climate

 Darwin has a tropical savanna climate (Köppen Aw) with distinct wet and dry seasons, and the average maximum temperature is similar year round.
 The Australian Building Codes Board classifies it as Climate Zone 1 under the National Construction Code (NCC).
 Climate zones are a broad classification of climate zones in the NCC ranging from one to eight, categorising the different climates of Australia.
 The sun passes directly overhead in mid-October and mid-February.

 The dry season runs from about May to September, during which nearly every day is sunny, and afternoon relative humidity averages around 30%.
 The hottest months are October and November, just before the onset of the main rain season.
-The temperature is usually below 35 °C, but the heat index sometimes rises above 45 °C due to humidity levels.
+The temperature is usually below 35 °C. The heat index sometimes rises above 45 °C due to humidity levels.
 The wet season runs generally between December and March, with a transition towards the dry season in April.

 The average temperature of the sea ranges from 25.8 C in July to 31.5 C in December.

 Dry season

 The driest period of the year, seeing about 5 mm of monthly rainfall on average, is between May and September.
 In the coolest months, June and July, the daily minimum temperature may dip as low as 14 °C, but very rarely lower, and a temperature lower than 10 °C has never been recorded in the city centre.
 Outer suburbs away from the coast occasionally record temperatures as low as 5 °C in the dry season.
-Because of its long dry season, Darwin has the second-highest average daily hours of sunshine (8.4) of any Australian capital, with the most sunshine from April to November; only Perth, Western Australia, averages more (8.8).
+Because of its long dry season, Darwin has the second-highest average daily hours of sunshine (8.4) of any Australian capital, with the most sunshine from April to November.
+Only Perth, Western Australia, averages more (8.8).